 Some may say now that we are one of the more “established” travel blogs out there, and we will certainly agree that we have had some good success.

 We don’t see this as an ego thing, however, or that we have attained any type of special status.
 To us, we are just as we were 2, 4, 5, 10 years ago.
-We have a travelling spirit and are happy to sit and chat to anyone, preferably over a few cold beers, and just chew the fat.
+We have a travelling spirit and are happy to sit and chat to anyone, preferably over a few cold beers.